yannickseurin/mdbook-numeq/README.md

 ## Options

-By default, the numbering is per section, meaning the counter is reset to zero at the beginning of each section.
+By default, the numbering is per (sub)chapter, meaning the counter is reset to zero at the beginning of each (sub)chapter.
-You can choose a global numbering throughout sections by setting the `global` option to true:
+You can choose a global numbering throughout the book by setting the `global` option to true:

 ```toml
 [preprocessor.numeq]